LichFactory-Games/openFetch/README.md

 openFetch is a tool to import monsters (and maybe eventually other things...) from the [open5e website](https://open5e.com).

-# openFetch

-openFetch is a module for Foundry VTT that enhances the monster importing process by allowing users to search and fetch monster data from various sources.

 ## Features

 - Fetch and import monster data into your game